 The ride quality, on the other hand, is quite good.
 The Town & Country irons out most bumps well, and only the sharpest of ruts will crash through to give the passengers a start.
 The long wheelbase helps prevent larger humps from causing up and down motions.
 However, it can feel somewhat floaty at highway speeds.
 While certainly comfortable, the Town & Country isn't as smooth as the Toyota Sienna, which has an almost luxury car feel.

-Recognizing that its engine choices weren't competitive with the best in class, Chrysler made some improvements.
-First and foremost is the addition of the new 4.0-liter V6 as standard equipment on the Limited model.
-The 4.0-liter makes 251 horsepower, which puts it in the ballpark with the V6s offered by Nissan, Honda and Toyota.
-The 4.0 gets the Town & Country moving nicely from a stop and teams with a new six-speed automatic transmission to provide decent passing response.
+The Town & Country's best engine is found in the Limited model.
+Its 4.0-liter makes 251 horsepower, which puts it in the ballpark with the V6s offered by Nissan, Honda and Toyota.
+The 4.0 gets the Town & Country moving nicely from a stop and teams with a six-speed automatic transmission to provide decent passing response.
 With the 4.0-liter V6, the Town & Country has EPA fuel economy ratings of 16 mpg City and 23 Highway.
 Properly equipped, the Town & Country is rated to tow up to 3600 pounds with the 4.0, enough for personal watercraft or a small boat.

-The 3.8-liter V6 is a carryover engine, but for 2008, it gets a six-speed automatic instead of a four-speed.
-The 3.8 makes 197 horsepower, and it offers plenty of pep for daily commutes and most needs.
-Teaming the 3.8 with the six-speed automatic makes it more responsive than in '07 models, but the problem still lingers that this engine is just not as modern and powerful as many others from the competition.
+The available 3.8-liter V6 makes 197 horsepower, and it offers plenty of pep for daily commutes and most needs.
+Teamed with a six-speed automatic transmission, this powertrain is fairly responsive, but the problem still lingers that this engine is just not as modern and powerful as many others from the competition.
 The 3.8-liter V6 has the same EPA ratings as the 4.0.

 The base 3.3-liter V6 makes 170 horsepower and uses the old four-speed automatic.
 While the EPA fuel economy numbers of 17 mpg City and 24 Highway are respectable, they are little better than the bigger engines and the 3.3 is overmatched in this large vehicle.